Ready to Grow Your Business Fast?

 So, are you interested in starting a micro business?
 The advantages are, no doubt, significant and, like any other type of business, there are challenges to it.
 But I dare say those with the will to succeed can surely set up and succeed with a micro business.
 Here’s a step-by-step approach to starting a micro business.

-Step 1: Establish a mission and vision statement.
+Step 1: Establish a mission, vision and values statement.

 It is essential to develop and clearly state the intents and purpose of the business.
 This is the foundation of the business and surmounts the mission and vision statement.
-When there isn’t a clear vision and mission statement, growth will be hindered as the path to realizing the business’s more detailed plans will be blurred.
+When there isn’t a clear vision, mission and values statement, growth will be hindered as the path to realizing the business’s more detailed plans will be blurred.

-Well-structured vision and mission statements also reveal what the business stands for and will attract customers and investors who are interested in the business’s core values.
+Well-structured vision, values and mission statements also reveal what the business stands for and will attract customers and investors who are interested in the business’s core values.

 Step 2: Draw up a good business plan

-Your business plan is a written document encompassing and clearly outlining the objectives, forecasted cost, and detailed strategies for running the micro business.
-If you need to attract investors to the micro business or acquire loans, then a formal business plan is a prerequisite.
+Your business plan is a document that explains and outlines the goals, estimated costs, and strategies for running your micro business.
+If you want to attract investors or acquire loans, then you need a formal business plan.

 Research shows that people who write up great business plans are more likely to start up the business.
 Writing up a business plan also triggers critical question for the success of the business like: